aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

-Building Ionic 4 apps with AWS Amplify
+Building a 'Todo List' mobile app with AWS Amplify and Ionic 4
 ===========

 Overview
 --------

-In this tutorial, you will create an Ionic 4 ‘ToDo List’ app that connects to a serverless backend via the AWS Amplify Library.
+In this tutorial, you will create an Ionic 4 ‘Todo List’ app that connects to a serverless backend via the AWS Amplify Library.

-The AWS Amplify and the Amplify CLI provides a developer experience that allows frontend JavaScript developers to create and integrate backend resources into their apps quickly.
-In this tutorial, you will learn how to build a cloud-enabled web app with Ionic and AWS Amplify.
+The AWS Amplify library and the Amplify CLI enables frontend developers to build apps quickly with a simplified workflow to provision and integrate backend resources.
+In this tutorial, you will learn how to create a cloud-enabled web app with Ionic and AWS Amplify.

 **By completing this tutorial, you will be able to:**
 - Bootstrap an Ionic 4 app with Ionic CLI and start working with the code
 - Implement the AWS Amplify library into your app
-- Manage your backend resources with the Amplify CLI
+- Manage your app's backend resources with the Amplify CLI
-- Utilize AWS services such as Amazon Cognito, Amazon DynamoDB, and AWS Lambda
+- Integrate AWS services such as Amazon Cognito, Amazon DynamoDB, and AWS Lambda in your app

 ## Prerequisites